 If Anthony is remembered, it won’t be for anything positive, but rather for being “that guy” at the networking event who everybody wanted to avoid.
-Despite all the charisma, it doesn’t mean people want to work with him, and the hundreds of business cards he distributed slowly make their way to the forgotten corners of wallets, and worse, the trash can.
+Despite all the charisma, it doesn’t mean people want to work with him, and the hundreds of business cards he distributed slowly make their way to the forgotten corners of wallets, or worse, the trash can.

-There will be people who already know their need and are looking for a solution, but you still want to make listening a priority so that you can identify the details that will allow you to provide a solution better than your competitors.
-Building a relationship first will make you stand out among the sea of alternate solutions.
+There will be people who already know their need and are looking for a solution, but you still want to make

 This is called a “marketing funnel” in the internet world.
 Due to the figurative funnel’s wide top, many people will fall into your funnel, but as the funnel narrows, fewer people will make it through.
 Don’t worry, this is good, as only people who are a right fit will ever see your product – remember our talk about the value of specifically focusing on your customer avatar before?
 This means better conversions as leads go deeper into your funnel and avoiding those bad egg customers who cause trouble because they aren’t a good fit.